-Presently, Airbus’ annual procurement from the country surpasses US$550 million from more than 45 Indian suppliers that provide engineering and IT services, aerostructures, materials and cabins for several of Airbus’ leading aircraft.
-The suppliers – both publicly and privately owned – employ over 6,500 people, including 1,500 engineers working on the company’s projects.
+Presently, Airbus’ annual procurement from the country surpasses US$650 million from more than 45 Indian suppliers that provide engineering and IT services, aerostructures, materials and cabins for several of Airbus’ leading aircraft.
+The suppliers – both public and private – employ over 7,000 people, including 1,500 engineers working on projects handled by the company.

 Collaborating with suppliers, Airbus conducts training to keep the workforce engaged in its projects.
 Intensive training and mentoring ensure workers’ skills are up to date.
-The supply base in India is highly appreciative of how Airbus cooperates with the companies, helping them grow and raise their position in the value chain.
+Airbus is proud of its cooperations with its supplier base in India and plays a major role in stimulating growth for the companies and increasing their value chain competitiveness.

 Building local engineering and innovation for global growth

-Operational since 2007, the Airbus Engineering Centre in Bengaluru has some 500 engineers working across both fixed- and rotary-wing aircraft programmes for Airbus (the A320, A330, A350 XWB and A380 jetliners, and helicopters).
+Operational since 2007, the Airbus Engineering Centre in Bengaluru has around 500 engineers working across both fixed- and rotary-wing aircraft programmes for Airbus (the A320, A330 and A350 XWB jetliners, and helicopters).
 It has matured with strong capabilities in structural analysis, loads, aerodynamics, avionics software design and testing, system simulation, digital mock-up and system installation.

-Additionally, Airbus has two dedicated design centres: one with AxisCades for fuselage and another with Quest for wings and pylon – both supporting over 1,000 engineering jobs.
+Additionally, Airbus has two dedicated design centres: one with AXISCADES for fuselages and another with QuEST for wings and pylons – both supporting over 1,000 engineering jobs.

 Customer services in South Asia

 Airbus has set up a dedicated customer services organisation for the South Asia region, covering India, Sri Lanka, Bangladesh, Bhutan, Nepal and Maldives.
-Operational since September 2018 and based in New Delhi, India, the team of over 70 members combines customer support, field service, program support, tailored support programme (TSP), quality management, maintenance and flight training, as well as services and business development.
-The team also includes Airbus’ fully owned subsidiaries – Satair for spare parts distribution and Navblue for flight operations services.
-Other functions, such as flight operations support, engineering and maintenance support and technical data support, are under consideration to be integrated as well.
+Operational since September 2018 and based in India at New Delhi, the team of over 100 members combines customer support, field service, program support, tailored support programme (TSP), quality management, maintenance and flight training, as well as services and business development.
+The team also includes Airbus’ fully owned subsidiaries – Satair for spare parts distribution, and Navblue for flight operations services.
+Other functions, such as flight operations support, engineering and maintenance support and technical data support are under consideration for integration as well.

 Airbus India training centre

-Airbus inaugurated Asia’s first fully-owned pilots and maintenance engineers training centre for commercial aircraft in the National Capital Region (NCR) in Delhi.
+Airbus inaugurated Asia’s first fully-owned pilots and maintenance engineers training centre for commercial aircraft in New Delhi’s National Capital Region (NCR).
 It supports the country’s need for new pilots to operate existing and next-generation Airbus jetliners.
-The centre accelerates the pace of training to help match the A320 deliveries to India.
+The centre accelerates the pace of training to help match the A320 Family aircraft deliveries to India.
 Airbus’ specialised instructors deliver training at the centre, which will have the capacity to train over 8,000 pilots and 2,000 maintenance engineers over the next 10 years.